luke-h1/github-search/README.md

 ## Github searcher

-React application which utilises React Hooks, Context, Express & node to fetch and display results about github users
+React application which utilises React Hooks & Context to fetch and display results about github users

 ## architecture
 <br />